nesi/support-docs/docs/General/FAQs/Common_questions_about_the_platform_refresh.md

 ## Does this affect the Nearline service?

 Yes, all NeSI compute and storage services will leverage the new infrastructure.
+The Nearline service is one of the areas which will be changing quite a bit, leveraging different technology to deliver an easier to use cold storage solution.
+We'll be sharing more details on this soon.
+No action is required from you at this stage, but if you have workflows which touch nearline at the moment these will need to be updated.

 ## I'm running on Maui, will there be any changes affecting me?